froots/froots.github.io/cv.md

 __Senior Engineer__<br>
 Nov 2011 – Jan 2015

-I grew and led FanDuel's front end development capability and technical vision as the company grew from tiny startup to a $1b valuation.
+I grew and led FanDuel's front-end development capability and web platform vision as the company grew from tiny startup to a $1b valuation.

-* Recruited, coached and mentored a chapter of 15 front end engineers
+* Recruited, coached and mentored a group of 15 front end engineers
 * Led transformation from PHP monolithic architecture to a suite of API-backed device-agnostic web applications
 * Helped to develop the company's engineering culture, software development practices and long-term technical strategy
 * Designed the core REST API used by all consumer apps and led the delivery team